The Role of Computer Memory in Data Storage

 Some of the most commonly used units of computer memory are megabytes and gigabytes.
 So, in terms of practical applications, we often see the following things.

-• 1 megabyte provides adequate space for a medium-sized novel.
+- 1 megabyte provides adequate space for a medium-sized novel.

-• 1 terabyte (1024 gigabytes) provides space for the books and documents of a typically large library.
+- 1 terabyte (1024 gigabytes) provides space for the books and documents of a typically large library.
 The amount of data can also be equivalent to what as many as 1,610 CDs can store.

-• 1 petabyte contains 1024 terabytes which can be equal to the data on roughly 223,100 DVDs (if written).
+- 1 petabyte contains 1024 terabytes which can be equal to the data on roughly 223,100 DVDs (if written).

 It may sound rather astonishing that the number of DVDs mentioned here makes a stack which can be as tall as 878 feet.
-In addition, if CDs are used in place of DVDs, the stack would run as tall as 1 mile.
+In addition, if you used CDs instead of DVDs, the stack would reach a height of 1 mile.
+So, you now understand how to measure computer memory.
+This knowledge should be helpful as you plan on getting a storage device or unit for your particular needs, or you’re just curious.